Power inverter: Near sine wave PWM

 Some inverters use PWM to create a waveform that can be low pass filtered to re-create the sine wave.
 These only require one DC supply, in the manner of the MSN designs, but the switching takes place at a far faster rate, typically many kHz, so that the varying width of the pulses can be smoothed to create the sine wave.
 If a microprocessor is used to generate the switching timing, the harmonic content and efficiency can be closely controlled.

 Output frequency

 The AC output frequency of a power inverter device is usually the same as standard power line frequency, 50 or 60 hertz.
-The exception is in designs for motor driving, where a variable frequency results in a variable speed control.
+Exceptions include variable frequency motor drives, where a variable frequency results in a variable speed control and in aerospace applications where 400Hz is used.

 Also, if the output of the device or circuit is to be further conditioned (for example stepped up) then the frequency may be much higher for good transformer efficiency.